Introductions to Teams at Large Events

 Author

-• QJ Wong
+• Portrait photo of QJ Wong

 Lifelong Gamer, Judge, Store Owner, Tournament Organizer.
 I have been involved in the TCG industry in all sorts of roles for over 20 years.